A NASA spacecraft has spied some unusual terrain on Saturn's moon Titan — a giant cracked mound that resembles a cosmic hot cross bun, scientists say.

 "The 'bun' may be the result of what is known on Earth as a laccolith, an intrusion formed by magma pushing up from below," Lopes explained in an Oct.
 16 statement.
 "The Henry Mountains of Utah are well-known examples of this geologic phenomenon."

-A similar feature was spotted on Venus in a dome-shaped region about 20 miles across at the planet's Kunapipi Mons volcano, the researchers said.
-The findings were presented Oct.
-16 at the American Astronomical Society's Division of Planetary Sciences conference in Reno, Nev.
+A similar feature was spotted on Venus in a dome-shaped region about 20 miles (30 kilometers) across at the planet's Kunapipi Mons volcano, the researchers said.
+The findings were presented Tuesday (Oct.
+16) at the American Astronomical Society's Division of Planetary Sciences conference in Reno, Nev.

 Other images from the May 22 flyby supplied scientists with new evidence about the stability of the hydrocarbon lakes in Titan's northern hemisphere.